-Experience the Best of Fall in Bruce County
+Experience Fall Activities in Bruce County

-Crisp autumn temperatures, sunny skies paired with dramatic clouds, quiet country roads and vistas of changing leaves below scenic lookouts on the Niagara Escarpment-this is fall in Bruce County.
+Crisp autumn temperatures, sunny skies paired with dramatic clouds, quiet country roads and vistas of changing leaves below scenic lookouts on the Niagara Escarpment – this is fall in Bruce County.

 Often considered a summer destination, fall is a hidden gem that’s slowly being discovered by visitors (a secret locals have long embraced).
 The waters of Georgian Bay and Lake Huron have spent all summer heating up creating perfect swimming conditions, the bugs are long gone and your favourite attractions and hiking spots have fewer people, offering you a chance to truly enjoy the experience.
 There are endless opportunities in Bruce County but we’ve compiled a list of a few of our favourite fall activities to help you plan your trip.

 Enjoy the Fall Harvest

 Fall is harvest season so along with hitting our local farmer’s markets, make a plan to visit Smith’s Apples near Port Elgin to pick your own apples and pumpkins.
 Let the kids attempt the corn maze in The Outback play area before filling your basket in the market with fresh baked goods and fresh-pressed apple cider.
 Open from Labour Day to Thanksgiving, make Smith’s a family fall tradition.